 Kansas City police probe shooting of Black teen who went to wrong house to pick up his younger brothers

-The investigation into the shooting by a homeowner of Ralph Yarl, a Black teenager who went to the wrong house to pick up his younger brothers, includes questions about whether race played a role, authorities in Kansas City said.
+The investigation into the shooting of Ralph Yarl, a Black teenager who was shot by a homeowner after he went to the wrong house to pick up his younger brothers, includes questions about whether race played a role, authorities in Kansas City, Missouri, said.
+Yarl remains hospitalized with serious injuries.

+Attorney Ben Crump, who is representing the family, said the homeowner initially shot the teen in the head and then shot him a second time after the boy fell to the ground.

 Police are quickly preparing evidence for prosecutors in Thursday's shooting, Chief Stacey Graves said Sunday at a news conference at police headquarters.